 There isn’t a one-size-fits-all solution when it comes to amending damp and timber issues.
 We understand this here at Garratt’s Damp & Timber LTD, which is why we offer bespoke solutions that allow us to resolve problems effectively of all scales.
 Regardless of your house type and the issue at hand, we’re here to help.
 Visit our case studies page to see just how many unique solutions we’ve completed over the decades.

-Rising damp is an affliction that can affect both internal and external walls.
-The source of the dampness, in this case, comes from groundwater.
-The bricks and mortar in dry upper parts of the wall act like a wick, drawing water upwards from the ground, resulting in damp.
+Rising damp can affect both internal and external walls.
+In this case, the source of the dampness comes from groundwater.
+Bricks and mortar in the normally dry upper parts of the wall can be affected by the capillary action of water from the ground, resulting in damp.
 Rising damp will often only rise to 1.0-1.5M above ground level; however, it has been known to rise higher.
-Well-maintained, well-constructed walls will have an efficient physical damp proof course (DPC) and are unlikely to possess dampness unless the damp proof course has been compromised in some way.
+Well-maintained, well-constructed walls will have an efficient physical damp proof course (DPC) and are unlikely to hold damp unless the damp proof course has been compromised in some way.

-Rising damp in London buildings and properties is a fairly common problem, especially in older buildings or places with poor ventilation.
+Rising damp in London buildings and properties is a fairly common problem, especially in older buildings or houses with poor ventilation.
 Additionally, buildings situated close to rivers, therefore with an increased chance of flooding, are also at greater risk of rising damp rearing it’s head.

-Once the damp proofing course has been compromised, remedial action is required as soon as possible because continued presence of dampness will lead to deterioration of the brickwork and internal plaster or decor.
+Once the damp proofing course has been compromised, remedial action is required as soon as possible because a continued presence of dampness will lead to deterioration of the brickwork and internal plaster or decor.
 Over time, without treatment, this will result in the need for more invasive action to be needed, potentially requiring you to seek out alternative accommodation during expensive refurbishments.

 Internal plaster in the home can break down quickly when exposed to dampness.
-This can look unsightly and replacement is sometimes required for effective treatment, as well as to restore the aesthetics of the property.
+This can look unsightly, and replacement is sometimes required for effective treatment, as well as to restore the aesthetics of the property.